Average Real Estate Agent Commission Rates (2024 Update)

 Market conditions

-Aviles says that local market conditions are particularly important when determining the buyer's agent commission (BAC).
+Aviles says local market conditions are particularly important when determining the buyer's agent commission (BAC).
 "We can offer a lower buyer’s agent commission in a seller's market.
 If there are a lot of active listings, we might offer higher to attract more buyers."

 How much do real estate agents make per sale?